Klára Koukalová: 2015

 Beginning grass-court season at the Rosmalen Open, Koukalová was defeated in the second round by Annika Beck.
 Getting through the qualifying rounds at the Birmingham Classic, she lost in the third round to top seed Simona Halep.
 In Eastbourne, Koukalová was defeated in the final round of qualifying by Lauren Davis.
 At Wimbledon, she lost in the first round to Ajla Tomljanović.

 In Contrexéville at the Lorraine Open 88, Koukalová was defeated in the first round by Kristína Kučová.
-At the Swedish Open, she lost in her quarterfinal match to Yulia Putintseva.
+At the Swedish Open, she was beaten in her quarterfinal match by Yulia Putintseva.
 Playing in Austria at the Gastein Ladies, Koukalová was defeated in the second round by second seed and eventual champion, Sam Stosur.
 Seeded third at the first edition of the Prague Open, she lost in the first round to Laura Pous Tió.

 Playing in New York at the US Open, Koukalová was defeated in the first round by 19th seed Madison Keys.

 Seeded fifth at the Open de Biarritz, she reached the semifinal round where she lost to sixth seed and eventual champion, Laura Siegemund.
 In Seoul at the Korea Open, Koukalová retired from her first-round match against Magdaléna Rybáriková due to injury.
 At the Tashkent Open, she was defeated in the first round by qualifier Kateryna Kozlova.
-Coming through qualifying at the Generali Ladies Linz, Koukalová lost in the first round to Denisa Allertová.
+Coming through qualifying at the Ladies Linz, Koukalová lost in the first round to Denisa Allertová.
 Entering the Kremlin Cup as a qualifier, she was defeated in the second round by eventual champion Svetlana Kuznetsova.
-Koukalová played her final tournament of the season at the Al Habtoor Challenge.
+Koukalová played her final tournament of the season at the Dubai Challenge.
 Seeded second, she made it to the final where she lost to sixth seed Çağla Büyükakçay.